FlyRanch/figurefirst/README.md

     *  `display(SVG('fifi_template.svg'))`

 ## Use with Inkscape
 FigureFirst is developed and tested with Inkscape.
 Some versions and settings of Inkscape are very slow.
-Try Inkscape 0.92: https://inkscape.org/en/release/0.92.3/
+Try Inkscape 0.92: https://inkscape.org/en/release/0.92.3/.
+Currently support for inkscape 1 is experimental, but if you want to try it out, Install the v1.0 compatible extension by specifying the inkscape major version in the extension install script.
+See [installation](#installation) above.

 #### Installing Inkscape 0.92 on Ubuntu
 You can install Inkscape 0.92 using ppa: